treefrogframework/treefrog-framework/docs/user-guide/en/view/otama-template-system.md

 This is, output the value using the eh() method while fetch() processing for obj1.
 However, this process is only an equivalent to fetch processing, the local variable is not actually defined.

-To obtain output using the echo() method, you can write as follows.
+To obtain output using the echo() method, you can write as follows:

 ```
  @foo1 :==$ obj1